lrfinotti/cybr201_book/08-CRT_Bezout.md

     new_list = list(input_list)
 ```

-This will copy the list, if `input_list` is already a list, and convert the obeject to a list if not:
+This will copy the list, if `input_list` is already a list, and convert the object to a list if not:

 ```{code-cell} ipython3
 def find_list_minimum(input_list):